CINCINNATI – These days, Destiney Larkin is a well-dressed 21-year-old with a full-time job, her own apartment and a car.

 “The mentor works with them to get them to self-sufficiency,” Brewer said.
 “We do not want to enable anyone.
 We want to empower them.”

-Young adults aging out of foster care are particularly vulnerable.
+Such young adults are particularly vulnerable.

 A comprehensive study conducted in 2007 by the Chapin Hall Center for Children at the University of Chicago found that: